nutechsoftware/alarmdecoder-smartthings/README.md

 This repository provides support for the AlarmDecoder webapp inside of the SmartThings home automation platform.
-In the future it will also support the Z-Wave version of our product.

 ## Requirements